Streamlined Website Building Saves Time, Money and Frustration

 A decent website is now considered a fundamental marketing tool for law firms to maintain and grow a sustainable client base.

-Sure; a lot of business is generated through referrals.
-However, client prospects will undoubtedly review a firm’s website and attorney profiles for further verification of credentials.
-Along with showcasing the firm's expertise to prospective clients, a strong website also provides relevant practice areas and case information to targeted visitors, showing them that the firm understands their legal issues and needs.
-Well-crafted content keeps visitors coming back to the site, building the trust and loyalty of both existing and future clients.
+Sure, a lot of business at many law firms comes from referrals.
+However, client prospects will undoubtedly review a firm’s website and attorney profiles to confirm capabilities and experience.
+Along with validating the firm's expertise to prospective clients, a strong website also provides relevant practice areas and case information to targeted visitors, showing them that the firm understands their legal issues and needs.
+Especially when a firm consistently updates and structures its website content, visitors are encouraged to keep coming back.
+This builds trust and loyalty in both existing and future clients.

 But there is hope for law firms looking to build a new website.
 We have found that when they follow the basic suggestions described below, they save much time, money, and frustration.

-To begin a website project, a law firm should select an internal decision-making team, designating one person as the website authority.
+To begin a website project, a law firm should select an internal decision-making team and designate one person as the website authority.
 When too many people are involved in a website project, the site quickly loses precedence.
-Engaging someone from the firm’s management team who has an interest in the project can help to ensure that the project remains a priority.
-Firms should also consider hiring an outside consultant to oversee the completion of the website.
-Consultants such as PerformLaw are familiar with the various components and processes involved in the development of a strong law firm website and can coordinate the details between the law firm and web design company.
-With a central decision maker in place, the more likely the project will be done right and in an efficient amount of time.
+Engaging someone from the firm’s management team who is interested in the project can help ensure the project remains a priority.
+Firms should also consider hiring an outside consultant to oversee the website's completion.
+Consultants such as PerformLaw are familiar with the components and processes involved in developing a strong law firm website and can coordinate the details between the law firm and the web design company.
+With a central decision-maker in place, it is more likely that the project will be completed correctly and on time.

 Content